Mark Pulliam: Lawyer, Writer, and Activist

 42:25.86 – Mark Pulliam

 As a combination of the efforts being made by a number of different forces.
-You know, push republican politics in Tennessee in the direction of meaningful grassroots participation rather than this sort of rhino establishment oriented which is something it’s a tradition.
+Push republican politics in Tennessee in the direction of meaningful grassroots participation rather than this sort of rhino establishment oriented which is something it’s a tradition.
 It’s gone.
 It’s nothing new.
-This goes all the way back to Howard Baker ah goes to Lamar Alexander you have this whole tradition of you know republican elected officials that have been very moderate ah whereas you have an electorate that is very conservative and you look at.
-Our senators with Marsha Blackburn are very conservative.
-Bill Haggerty is very conservative so we’re beginning to catch on that this maga revolution needs to be brought top to bottom throughout the whole political system in Tennessee and you know it doesn’t happen overnight.
-People here are resistant to change and that’s a good thing.
-And that’s why they’re not woke like they are in Nashville and we like that but eventually I think they will get on board with this with this movement I’m optimistic about it.
+This goes all the way back to Howard Baker ah goes to Lamar Alexander you have this whole tradition of you know republican elected officials that have been very moderate whereas you have an electorate, that is very conservative and you look at.

 43:34.62 – Brian David Crane

 Got it to make sense.
-So yeah, so let’s shift and talk about the 2024 election at the national level and also at the state level and I when you and I have talked in the past I did disconnect.
+So yeah, let’s shift and talk about the 2024 election at the national level and also at the state level and when you and I have talked in the past I did disconnect.
 What I see is that you have a large percentage of the republican base that believes that the 2020 election was stolen for lack of a better way to put it and you would implicitly then believe that it doesn’t matter.
-If you vote or not and so how you see things as far as you know, being active gets people involved in the primaries getting candidates.
+If you vote or not and so how you see things as far as being active gets people involved in the primaries getting candidates.
 All of that is built around the premise that the vote is sacrosanct.
 And that it’s believable and so what do you see happening in 2024 both in terms of turnout but also trying to circle that square if that question makes sense.

 44:39.67 – Mark Pulliam

 We haven’t had election problems in Tennessee.
 You know that we weren’t not one of these states that were accused of stuffing the ballot boxes or doing phony counts.
-So I don’t think there’s a widespread lack of ah of.
+So I don’t think there’s a widespread lack of.

 44:55.28 – Mark Pulliam